-Make-up & fake tan, this will sink into the open pores
+Make-up and fake tan, this will sink into the open pores

-Sunbeds & sun exposure, your skin will be very sensitive and therefore burn a lot easier
+Sunbeds and sun exposure, your skin will be very sensitive and therefore burn a lot easier

 Exercising, as this causes sweat and friction - get your work out in before!

 Tight fitting clothing, instead make sure it's nice and loose so your skin can breathe